gamesbook/pyprototypr/docs/card_decks.rst

 ==============
 `↑ <table-of-contents_>`_

-Unlike some of the designs, where you are specifying exactly where to locate elements on a page, **pyprototypr** is designed to handle the flow of placing cards onto multiple pages, based on their size and the type of paper chosen.
+Unlike some other designs, where you are specifying exactly where to locate elements on a page, **pyprototypr** is designed to handle the flow of placing cards onto multiple pages, based on their size and the type of paper chosen.
-Within a card, you will set out elements exactly as you want them to appear.
+Then, for a card, you will set out elements exactly as you want them to appear.

-There are two core concepts: the ``Card()`` and the ``Deck()``:
+There are two core commands: the ``Card()`` and the ``Deck()``:

 -  A ``Card()`` command is used to specify the design for a card, or range of cards, typically using elements that have already been defined.
-   The patterns or designs can be set to appear on one or multiple cards.
+   The patterns or designs can be set to appear on single or multiple cards.
 -  A ``Deck()`` command is used to specify type, size and number of cards that will be used to create all cards in the deck and lay them out on one or more pages.